GuildEducationInc/aws-jumpcloud/README.md

 # DEPRECATION MESSAGE

-We are deprecating this repository and would like to offer the opportunity for somebody to fork it.
-If you do fork it, please let us know and we will add a link to the new repository.
+We've deprecated this repository.
+Please head to the new repository https://github.com/CirrusMD/aws-jumpcloud.

 # DEPRECATED aws-jumpcloud